Cruisers have it backwards. First they buy a dinghy and next buy a small outboard motor sized to wring maximize performance from that dinghy.

 Admittedly, you will pay a penalty in performance when powering with a 2- or 4-horsepower outboard motor.
 It is doubtful you will be able to get up on plane, maybe with a Doel Fin or its worthy competitors.
 It's no secret that a small outboard motor rated less than about 20-percent of a dinghy's USCG rating will not run fast.
 Even if it does climb onto plane, the bow rise during transition is hazardous.
 You'll be blind to whatever is in front of your for several seconds.
 So slow down.
 Be happy.
 Hey, you're already in paradise, what's the rush.
 A tiny two-horse can move a ten foot RIB at two or three knots, faster and easier than rowing.
 Another plus, the smaller the outboard motor the less storage space it takes up.

 Besides a lower weight, smaller outboard motors cost less to purchase.
-Also extended service contracts are less expensive.
+Also extended service contracts are less expensive for a smaller outboard motor.
 Whether or not you'll save on fuel is debatable.
 Comparing apples to apples, at no-wake speeds a 2.5 will get about the same mileage as a 9.9.
 On the downside, a slower boat means longer passage times from the mother ship to the dockside restaurant, or an unacceptably long haul to explore a secret cove.
 But for many that's a compromise well worth enduring.

 Finally, there's the art of the deal.
 Depending on the locale, smaller motors are often discounted for the simple reason dealers must stock a certain number of small outboard motors in order to get a bigger allotment of V-4s and V-6s.
 That's where dealerships and outboard motor manufacturers make their big money.
 Conversely, other times the particular small outboard motor you want may be such a red hot seller that you have to backorder one and there will be no discount.